infobip/infobip-api-java-client/README.md

 Later you can query for the delivery status of the message:

-     GetSentSmsDeliveryReports client = new GetSentSmsDeliveryReports(new BasicAuthConfiguration(BASE_URL, USERNAME, PASSWORD));
+     GetSentSmsDeliveryReports client = new GetSentSmsDeliveryReports(new BasicAuthConfiguration(USERNAME, PASSWORD));
      SMSReportResponse response = client.execute(BULK_ID, MESSAGE_ID, LIMIT);

 Messaging with delivery report push to notification URL example